AfriForum: Campaigns, policies and projects

-Crime and corruption

-Farm attacks

-AfriForum has been a vocal critic of the ANC's response to South African farm attacks, claiming that the political party bears a responsibility for "remain[ing] silent" about the violence, and lodging a complaint to the South African Human Rights Commission against the Police Minister for failing to do enough to protect farmers.
-The organisation launched the book Kill the Boer written by Ernst Roets, the organisation's deputy CEO.

-Private prosecutions

-The organisation formed a private prosecutions unit, headed by well-known former state prosecutor Gerrie Nel, amid allegations that the National Prosecuting Authority (NPA) was selective in prosecutions, and politically biased.
+Afriforum often acts as a lobbying group.
+Issues it has lobbied on range from resisting the name change of Pretoria to Tshwane to advocating for a free-market economy within South Africa whilst opposing policies it sees as socialist.

 Education, language and culture

 AfriForum has strongly opposed the proposed renaming of South Africa's capital from Pretoria to Tshwane, as well as street renaming in Pretoria.

-The organisation campaigns to promote mother tongue education and keep religion in schools.
+The organisation campaigns to promote the use of Afrikaans in education and to keep religion in schools.

 Land

-AfriForum is involved in issues regarding land reform, blaming the "corruption" and "incompetence" of the Department of Rural Development and Land Reform for the slow pace of land reform.
+AfriForum is involved in the South African land reform debate.
+They have blamed the "corruption" and "incompetence" of the Department of Rural Development and Land Reform for the slow pace of land reform.

 AfriForum has assisted black landowners who were victims of squatters.

-The organisation appeared before a parliamentary committee to oppose proposed constitutional amendments to allow for expropriation without compensation, and, in August 2018, AfriForum controversially published a list of farms that are said to be targeted by the government for expropriation without compensation that the organisation received from an anonymous source.
-Although the organisation received a backlash from some organisations and political parties regarding the legitimacy of the list, the South African Institute for Race Relations confirmed and corroborated the legitimacy of the list.
+The organisation appeared before a parliamentary committee to oppose proposed constitutional amendments to allow for expropriation without compensation.
+In August 2018, AfriForum published a list of farms that they claimed were targeted by the government for expropriation without compensation, which the organisation claimed to have received from an anonymous source.
+Several organisations and political parties criticised the legitimacy of the list.
+The South African Institute for Race Relations claimed that the list was legitimate.

 AfriForum successfully complained about a column published on News24 by journalist Pieter du Toit regarding its testimony before the parliamentary committee discussing amending the constitution to allow for expropriation without compensation.